 - Wrist Clinic – This is a short 15 minutes class that helps you to improve your wrist mobility.

-- Flying Pigeon Pose – This is a short 4 minutes tutorial of how to prepare for intermedite yoga pose – flying pigeon.
+- Flying Pigeon Pose – This is a short 4 minutes tutorial on how to prepare for the intermediate yoga pose – flying pigeon.

-- Moment Of Calm – Another 10 minute fast meditation class to reduce stress after long day at work.
+- Moment Of Calm – Another 10-minute fast meditation class to reduce stress after a long day at work.